chanmix51/elcaro/documentation/article.md

 Custom queries
 --------------

-If now, we want to display the name of the employee's detpartment instead of the `department_id`, using `findByPk()` is not enough.
+If now, we want to display the name of the employee's department instead of the `department_id`, using `findByPk()` is not enough.
 We have to create a joint query to bring this information back.
 Let's create a method in our model class which returns an employee with department informations.
-We can immediatly write the following query (The [NATURAL JOIN](http://www.postgresql.org/docs/8.4/static/queries-table-expressions.html "documentation Postgresql") creates joints on fields in common).
+We can immediately write the following query (The [NATURAL JOIN](http://www.postgresql.org/docs/8.4/static/queries-table-expressions.html "documentation Postgresql") creates joints on fields in common).

 ```sql
 SELECT *, dept.name FROM employee NATURAL JOIN department dept WHERE employee_id = ?